-If you wonder how AI is deployed in critical industries such as medical diagnosis and autonomous vehicles, the answer is hybrid intelligence.
+The answer is hybrid intelligence if you wonder how AI is deployed in critical industries such as medical diagnosis and autonomous vehicles.

-In April 2022, McKinsey integrated QuantumBlack, a “sophisticated analytics startup of more than 30 data scientists, data engineers and designers based on London”, and called it the “unified AI arm of McKinsey”.
+In April 2022, McKinsey integrated QuantumBlack, a “sophisticated analytics startup of more than 30 data scientists, data engineers and designers based in London”, and called it the “unified AI arm of McKinsey.”

 According to Alex Sukharevsky, one of the leaders of QuantumBlack at McKinsey, one thing that didn’t change with the integration was their “original principle of combining the brilliance of the human mind and domain expertise with innovative technology to solve the most difficult problems.
 We call it hybrid intelligence, and it starts from day one on every project.”

 Finally, for industrial analytics, hybrid intelligence is where it’s at.
 According to Francois Laborie for Forbes Technology Council, “if a predictive algorithm fails in the consumer industry, it’s not the end of the world.
-In asset-heavy industries such as oil and gas, power and utilities and manufacturing, failure isn’t an option.”
+In asset-heavy industries such as oil and gas, power and utilities, and manufacturing.”

-In these high-stakes industries, failure from AI can lead to equipment failure, a halt in a process or even life risk.
-Hybrid AI is the answer here for particularly these reasons:
+In these high-stakes industries, failure from AI can lead to equipment failure, a halt in a process, or even life risk.
+Hybrid AI is the answer for these reasons:

 Hybrid AI makes artificial intelligence accessible to more and more high-stakes industries.
-However, here are the steps that further minimize any erroneous implementation of hybrid AI.
+However, the steps further minimize any erroneous implementation of hybrid AI.

 Lead with strategy

 What are you trying to achieve?
-Hybrid AI will be a tool to tactically achieve objectives.
+Hybrid AI will be a tool to achieve objectives tactically.
 How does your hybrid AI strategy align with your business objectives?
 Do you want to reduce operational costs or accelerate growth?

-Think of the key questions before diving into implementation.
+Think of the critical questions before diving into implementation.
 Fit the technology to solve the problem rather than the other way around.

 Get access to the data